asdub/improved-telegram/README.md

 ### Brief

-My intention was to create a simple app that permits the user easy  and considered access to the services being presented.
+My intention was to create a simple app that permits the user easy and considered access to the design services being presented.
-Users can easily purchase services and check on orders.
-While administrators can simply complete user orders.
+Users can easily navigate and purchase design services and check on an orders status.
+While administrators can easily complete user orders, via an upload feature.

 Having previously designed my own layouts and styles, I wanted to use a front-end framework with my own custom styling (and layouts in parts) for this project.
 The app has been built using the [Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/) front-end framework.

 Owing to the services, the user base is likely to be very broad.